MontuD/AzureJavaWebApp/README.md

 --------------
 2. Docker
-Dockerize the above jar into Docker Image to be pushed on Docker Hub
+Dockerize the above jar into Docker Image to be pushed on Docker Hub In this section preparing a Dockerfile that helps for creating docker image that we can use to deploy on azure.
 --------------
+ - I had Created my own image on the top of ubuntu:latest.
+ - installed java (version 11) and maven (version 3.6) on it.
+ - Pushed on Docker hub.
+ - On the top of it Copied the created jar file from the java section using COPY command COntent of Dockerfile will be
+ FROM montud/java11-with-mvn
+ WORKDIR /javawebapp
+ COPY /projectdir/target/*.jar /javawebapp/spring-app.jar
+ ENV PORT 8080
+ EXPOSE PORT 8080
+ ENTRYPOINT ["java" , "-jar","spring-app.jar"]

 Login to Azure Portal